scayle/demo-add-on-vite/README.md

 </h4>

 <p align="center">
-  The SCAYLE <strong>Panel Demo Add-On</strong> is showcasing how to write an Add-On in combination with the SCAYLE Component Library.
+  The SCAYLE <strong>Panel Demo Add-on</strong> is showcasing how to write an Add-on in combination with the SCAYLE Component Library.
 </p>

 <p align="center">